 Unlike the SUM function that can automatically add cells’ values in Excel, there is no predefined division function in Excel.
 However, there are also several ways to do this math operation in this program.
-To read more about how to divide in Excel, follow this post to learn basic to advanced methods of division in Excel.
+To read more about how to divide in Excel, follow this post to learn basic to advanced division methods in Excel.

 How to divide in Excel